 This morning we had free time until we had to board the bus at 10:30am.
 Since the main attractions of Monkey Mia (besides the gorgeous coast line, beaches and hot, sunny weather) are the local dolphins, everyone in my dorm room got up early and went down to the beach.
 After a quick breakfast at 7am, we walked down to the beach near the pier.

 The amazing thing about the dolphins in the area is that they are wild but they show up at the same spot every day.
-I like to think that only part of it is the food they get handed into their mouths, with the other part being the love of putting on a show.
+I like to think that they show u not for the food, but because they love of putting on a show.

 After the dolphin frenzy, we were back on the highway the same way we had come the night before.
 Instead of stopping at Shell Beach, we stopped at the Stromatolites at Hamelin Pool.
 It’s tough to explain what they are.
 All we were told is that they are rock “structures” that are in different parts of the world and are incredibly important.
 Because of something they did a long time ago, they were able to produce oxygen and increase the oxygen level in the atmosphere to enable oxygen needing organisms like me and you to be able to live on earth.
 It sounds impressive but I think we were a bit underwhelmed by them.
 The massive amounts of flies flying into our faces didn’t help either.